TeamVolven/AcidBot/README.md

 1. Clone the repository or download the code files.
 2. Install the required dependencies by running the following command:
 3. pip install -r requirements.txt
-4. Replace the `DISCORD_TOKEN` placeholder in the code with your own Discord bot token.
+4. Replace the `import_token_here` placeholder in the code with your own Discord bot token.
 You can create a bot and obtain a token from the Discord Developer Portal.
 5. Make sure you have FFmpeg installed on your system.
 FFmpeg is required for audio streaming and can be downloaded from the official website: https://ffmpeg.org/download.html
 6. Run the bot by executing the following command: `python bot.py`